How to Manage Personal Stress When the World Feels Overwhelming

 Be ethical.

-Caring deeply about injustice - whether it’s happening in your neighborhood, on local university campuses, or across the globe - and tending to your own nervous system are not opposites.
+Caring deeply about injustice — whether it is happening in your neighborhood, on local university campuses, or across the globe — does not require sacrificing your own nervous system.

-Here in San Francisco and throughout the Bay Area, many people feel called to engage locally while also tracking global crises.
+Here in San Francisco and throughout the Bay Area, many people feel called to stay engaged in both local community issues and global crises.

-If we believe that exhaustion equals virtue, we will burn out.
-If we believe that calm equals apathy, we will remain in constant activation.
+And if we believe that calm equals apathy, we may remain trapped in constant activation.

 The Role of Systems

-Many modern systems reward constant attention and productivity.
-We are expected to stay informed, engaged, and responsive — all at once.
+We are expected to stay informed, emotionally engaged, productive, and responsive all at once.

-When we internalize that pressure, we begin to see our limits as personal failures rather than systemic constraints.
+When we internalize these pressures, we begin to interpret our natural limits as personal failures.

 What Regulated Engagement Looks Like